Set-valued Star-Shaped Risk Measures: On the link between set-valued risk measures and star-shaped risk measures

 \section{On the link between set-valued risk measures and star-shaped risk measures}

-Moresco and Righi (\citeyear{2022montaryandstarshaped}) found a subtle relationship between the results of Jia, Xia and Zhao (\citeyear{2020monetary}) and Castagnoli et al. (\citeyear{2021starshaped}).
+\cite{2022montaryandstarshaped} found a subtle relationship between the results of \cite{2020monetary} and \cite{2021starshaped}.
 In this section, we provide a similar set-valued version about the relationship between set-valued risk measures and set-valued star-shaped risk measures.

 In order to study the link between set-valued risk measures and star-shaped risk measures, one first needs to introduce a broader definition of star-shapedness.

 \begin{definition} A nonempty set $A\subseteq L_d^p$ is star-shaped at $B\subseteq L_d^p$ if $tX+(1-t)b\in A$ for any $X\in A$, $b\in B$ and $t\in [0,1]$.
 Particularly, if $A$ is star-shaped at a singleton $\{Y\}$, we say that $A$ is star-shaped at $Y$.
 Unless otherwise specified, star-shapedness is to be understood as star-shapedness at $0$. \end{definition}